guanjz20/StyleSync/README.md

 Inference script and model code have been released.

 ## Run Generation
 The decision to suspend the release of the model weights has been made by our team based on various considerations.
 At present, I also do not have a specific expected date for its release.
 However, if you are interested in utilizing our demo for academic purposes, such as conducting a comparison in your paper, please don't hesitate to contact me by [guanjz20 at mails dot tsinghua dot edu dot cn].
-For commercial usage, please contact [Hang Zhou](https://hangz-nju-cuhk.github.io/) by [zhouhang09 at baidu dot com].

 ## Citation